-- change at all, the screen will black-out.
-Close and reopen Data Logging to restore the plot or 'swipe' another section of the Overview graph. - Statistics This field displays the minimum, maximum, range and average values of measured delay errors, as well as for the applied delay.
+- Statistics This field displays the Min, Max, Range and Average values of Measured Delay errors and the Applied Delay.
 Figures are given both in the number of samples and in milliseconds of time.
-Statistics are for the current day's data between midnight and the present, or for the entire 24-hour logging period of any previous day. - Events An 'Event' is not necessarily an alarm condition.
+Statistics cover the current day's data between midnight and the present, or for whatever logging interval has been selected. - Events An 'Event' is not necessarily an alarm condition.
 Rather, the term refers to changes in operation of the JUSTIN 808.
 For example, when the JUSTIN 808 loses and finds correlation, this will be noted.
 Also when the unit is tuned to a different frequency, regains AC mains power, or whenever the Ballgame Mode is selected, and by what means.
-Click View Events for an itemized listing of all events in the current logging period, or for any previous day's 24-hour log. - The Events listing may be 'filtered.'
+Click View Events for an itemized listing of all events in the specified logging period.

+The Events listing may be 'filtered.'
 Type a parameter of interest into the Filter event types... field.
 In this example, the term ballgame mode was typed into the box, bringing up all instances of this mode change.

 Events

 View Events

-ballgame mode
+S ballgame mode ×

 Ballgame Mode ON via web 9:21:52 am

 Ballgame Mode OFF via web 9:22:16 am

 Ballgame Mode ON via web 9:28:29 am

 Ballgame Mode OFF via web 9:28:54 am